Madavar Vilagam Vaidyanathar temple

-Madavar Vilagam Vaidyanathar temple is a Shiva temple located in Madavar Vilagam, located in one kilometer southerly to Srivilliputhur in Virudhunagar district in the South Indian state of Tamil Nadu, is dedicated to the Hindu god Shiva.
+Madavar Vilagam Vaidyanathar temple is a Shiva temple in Madavar Vilagam, one kilometer south of Srivilliputhur in Virudhunagar district in the South Indian state of Tamil Nadu, and is dedicated to the Hindu god Shiva.
 Constructed in the Dravidian style of architecture, the temple has two precincts.
 Shiva is worshiped as Vaidyanathar and his consort Parvati as Sivakami.
 The temple is the largest Shiva temple in the district.

 Shiva is worshipped as Vaidyanathar or the "God of healing".
 The holy water of the Siddhamirtham tank in the temple complex is believed to have curative effects, and a holy dip here is believed to cure all diseases.
 The temple was built by Thirumalai Nayak during the 16th century.

 A granite wall surrounds the temple, enclosing all its shrines.
 The temple has a five-tiered gateway tower originally built by Chandrakula Pandya Vijayanagar and Nayak kings commissioned pillared halls and major shrines of the temple during the 16th century.
 The temple has artistic sculptures representative of Nayak art.

 The temple is open from 6 am - 12 pm and 4-7 pm on all days except during festival days when it is open all day.
 Four daily rituals and three yearly festivals are held at the temple, of which the twin festivals during the full moon days of Tamil month Adi (July – August) and Thai (January – February) being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend and History

 As per Hindu legend, Shiva appeared for a staunch devotee in the form of her mother to help her delivery.
 To quench her thirst, Shiva is believed to have split his toe nail that resulted in a spring in the form of Siddhamritha tank.
 As per local legend, the Nayak king Thirumalai Nayak suffered from stomach pain and he arrived at Madavar Vilagam in an ivory palanquin and stayed there for 48 days.
 He was completely cured and as a mark of his gratitude, he constructed the Natarajar hall as in Madurai Meenakshi temple.
-He also built drum halls from the temple to Madurai as he would take his midday meal only after hearing the drum sounds indicating the completion of mid day worship in the temple.
+He also built drum halls from the temple in Madurai as he would take his midday meal only after hearing the drum sounds indicating the completion of mid day worship in the temple.
 There are many inscriptions in the temple from the Pandya dynasty and Thirumalai Nayak indicating various grants to the temple.
 The Pandya inscriptions refer the temple name as Thirukkattralishvaram Udaiyar.